fontcala/libdl/doc/DESCRIPTION.md

 # 1. Design
 In this library, the main building blocks to run Deep Learning methods are implemented.
 The library is designed such that \c final classes only implement the few mathematically relevant elements of the corresponding block (eg: Convolutions in the Conv Layer), while leaving the more object-related and boilerplate elements for the base classes.
 This improves clarity, and makes it easier to introduce more classes, and reduces the amount of code of the library.

+This library has been designed to be fast, relying in light data structures, limiting shape checks and using im2col (see file dlfunction.h) as the fundamental operation in convolution-like operations.

 With the current design Classification, Encoding and Segmentation tasks have been successfully implemented, reusing the same NetworkElement classes and with no significant changes in the application code structure (for further information refer to the python notebook tests).

 ## Data
 No tensors are used and images are never really processed as images.
 A 3D input data of sizes (x,y,z) is stored in 2D matrices of size (x * y, z) throughout the entire network.
 By noting that a convolution can be represented as a Matrix multiplication using im2col.
 The layers where convolution would be used, apply this im2col trick instead.
+This makes the library much faster.

 Feature Data (such as in the xor problem) is also represented as a matrix of (number of Training Samples,number of features).